 - Bacteria from uncared for teeth can contribute to cardiac disease, which is why is imperative to have a dog dental care plan in place.
 Bacteria from an uncared for mouth is scientifically linked to heart valve infections in dogs!

-There are many other reasons for a heart murmur, but as you can see, a murmur may affect one dog a certain way and another dog in a completely different way depending on the cause.
+There are many other reasons for a heart murmur, but as you can see, a murmur may affect one dog in a certain way and another dog in a completely different way depending on the cause.

 How Is Mitral Valve Disease Treated In Dogs?